Joe E. Ross: Personal life

-Ross, who had trouble memorizing his lines, was often known as a difficult person to work with.
-Co-workers complained that he was continually vulgar, even cursing around children.
-Others, however, called him "a man of sweet character".
+Ross had trouble memorizing his lines and used his catchphrase "Ooh!
+Ooh!" as a delaying tactic to remember what he was supposed to say.
+He was often known as a difficult person to work with and co-workers complained that he was continually vulgar, even cursing around children.
+Imogene Coca, who played Ross's caveman wife in the sitcom It's About Time, hated working with Ross and referred to him as "that awful man."

+Others, however, called him "a man of sweet character" and he was described as a "trouper, cooperative and hard working" during his career.
+Who's Who in Comedy: Comedians, Comics, and Clowns from Vaudeville to Today's Stand-Ups described Ross as having a "Runyonesque sweetness and likeability despite his obtuseness (that) kept him performing right up to the end."

 Death

 Ross died of a heart attack on August 13, 1982, while performing in the clubhouse of his apartment building in Los Angeles, The Oakwood Apartments.
 He was buried in Forest Lawn-Hollywood Hills Cemetery.
-Jay Leno delivered the eulogy.
+Jay Leno, who met Ross when he first arrived in Hollywood and said Ross was the first movie star to become his friend, delivered the eulogy.
 Ross' gravestone is inscribed with the double entendre "This man had a ball".